AC Joint Injuries

 What is a separated shoulder, and how is it treated?

-Acromioclavicular (AC) joint injuries (also known as a separated shoulder) occur when the clavicle is forcefully dislocated from the acromion and is usually caused by a direct blow to the shoulder or falling on an outstretched arm.
+Acromioclavicular (AC) joint injuries (also known as a separated shoulder or AC joint separation) occur when the clavicle is forcefully dislocated from the acromion.
+This injury is usually caused by a direct blow to the shoulder or falling on an outstretched arm.

 • Pain in the shoulder and/or arm